Vance Havner: Pastorate and itinerant evangelism

 From 1934 to 1939, Havner served as pastor of First Baptist Church in Charleston, South Carolina.
 He resigned in 1939 to pursue itinerant evangelism, traveling across the United States to hold revival services.
-His preaching consistently emphasized themes of repentance, faith, and biblical authority over what he referred to as the “social gospel.”
+His preaching consistently emphasized themes of repentance, faith, and biblical authority over what he referred to as the “social gospel”.
 He believed that genuine revival required a return to foundational biblical truths.

 Havner's ministry was characterized by a simple, yet profound, speaking style.
 He often employed anecdotes, humor, and pointed observations to illustrate theological truths.
 His sermons and books frequently addressed themes of spiritual complacency, urging Christians to seek a deeper commitment to their faith.

 Legacy and influence

 Havner’s sermons and writings were widely circulated, and he became known for succinct, memorable expressions.
 Billy Graham presided at his funeral in 1986, reiterating his view of Havner as “the most quoted preacher in America.”

 Havner’s statements have been cited in various contexts beyond the pulpit.
-His words are frequently quoted by Father Tim, the protagonist in Jan Karon’s Mitford series, and a saying attributed to him was included in the United States Congressional Record on January 30, 1992, during the opening prayer by Chaplain Richard C. Halverson in the United States Senate.
+His words are frequently quoted by Father Tim, the protagonist in Jan Karon’s Mitford series, and a saying attributed to him was included in the United States Congressional Record on January 30, 1992, during the opening prayer by Chaplain Richard C. Halverson in the United States Senate: "The foundations of this country were not laid by politicians running for something, but by statesmen standing for something!"